 There is a fixed relationship between the profit size, stop size and the win/lose ratio.
 With a win ratio less than 50% you typically also have a profit value that is bigger than the loss value.
 So this can still result in a profitable strategy.

 The win/loss rate is primarily a decision for your account requirements and money management as well as your trading style.

 What is the numerical output in the data window and how can it be used?

-The stop and profit levels are output in “pips” in the data window and in the panel (if displayed).
-To convert to points for the current chart:
+The stop and profit levels are output in the data window and in the panel.
+The values are output as price levels (not pips or points).

-The indicators seems to return equal values for the sell and the buy side, i.e. sell TP = buy TP and sell SL = buy SL.
+The indicator sometimes returns equal sizes for the sell and the buy side, i.e. sell TP = buy TP and sell SL = buy SL.
 Is this correct?

 Can I use this indicator to decide which side to trade?